falbuna/Homework_6_WeatherDashboard/README.md

 ![Weather Dashboard with San Diego Weather Information](https://github.com/falbuna/Homework_6_WeatherDashboard/blob/master/Assets/FirstSearch.PNG)

 As the user searches for more cities, they will be placed underneath the search bar.
+If the user clicks any of the cities under the search bar, the page will display the weather information for that city.

 ![Weather Dashboard with additional cities searched.](https://github.com/falbuna/Homework_6_WeatherDashboard/blob/master/Assets/MoreSearches.PNG)